bbetulkaya/3DWeb-Projects/README.md

 # 🚀 3D Web Projects

-🌟 Welcome to the 3D Web Projects Showcase repository!
+🌟 Welcome to the 3D Web Projects repository!
 Here, you'll find a curated collection of small yet impactful web projects that harness the power of 3D technology.
-From functional weather apps to interactive calculators, these projects showcase the creative potential of 3D graphics on the web. 🚀
+From functional weather apps to interactive calculators, these projects showcase the creative potential of 3D graphics on the web.

 ## 📚 Table of Contents